BenCaunt/CTRL-ALT-FTC/homeostasis-by-thermal-equilibrium/included-controllers.md

 }
 ```

 This controller takes in two parameters, it's output power and a tolerance.
 This controller works by making a simple comparison: is it too low or is it too high and then applies either maxOutput or -maxOutput to the system.
-If the error is within tolerance (or hysterisis as the parameter is called), then the controller will return 0.
-This hysterisis prevents the bang bang controller from oscillating forever but has the trade off of introducing some state error.&#x20;
+If the error is within tolerance (or hysteresis as the parameter is called), then the controller will return 0.
+This hysteresis prevents the bang bang controller from oscillating forever but has the trade off of introducing some state error.&#x20;

 ## Dealing with Angles